 - Knead thoroughly.
 Be sure that the dough passes the windowpane test as described in the recipe card before you proceed to the next step.

-- Shape each telera into a flat oval and dust them with flour.
+- Shape each roll into a flat oval and dust them with flour.
 This will help prevent them from being too tall when they rise.

-- Press the spoon handle deeply into each telera, cutting almost all the way through the dough, to make the distinct longitudinal marks.
+- Press the spoon handle deeply into each roll, cutting almost all the way through the dough, to make the distinct longitudinal marks.

-- Have leftover teleras?
+- Have leftover telera rolls?
 Seal them inside of a zip-top freezer bag and freeze for up to 1 month.
 Defrost at room temperature or in the microwave.

 Ingredients